alichtman/shallow-backup/CONTRIBUTING.md

 1. Clone the repo and make a new branch: `$ git checkout https://github.com/alichtman/shallow-backup -b [name_of_new_branch]`.
 2. Make changes and test them.
+3. Run unit tests and make sure all tests pass: `python -m unittest`.
-3. Update README, if necessary.
+4. Update README, if necessary.
-4. Update CONTRIBUTORS.md
+5. Update CONTRIBUTORS.md
-5. Open a Pull Request with a comprehensive description of changes
+6. Open a Pull Request with a comprehensive description of changes